lightfoot-labs/rsc-badge-programming/README.md

 Credit: https://www.instructables.com/How-to-Program-an-Attiny85-From-an-Arduino-Uno/  Note: if you are programming an ATTiny85 for the first time you will need to follow steps 3 and 6 in here to burn the bootloader.
 If you already have a badge with rainbow lights, you can skip this.

 ## Programming
 Currently, the jellyfish boards are using Adafruit's Neopixel library.
 If you want to write your own code, that's fine!
-But the Neopixel library
+But the Neopixel library provides a lot of out-of-the-box working examples, and you can find examples of other people's projects online.

 ### Neopixels
 If you want to use the Neopixel library, [follow these steps to install it](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).